 2020 has been a bummer for all of us in different ways.
 I especially feel for our incoming students who are not getting the typical first year UBC experience (you will get it next year!).
-However, with many challenges come many opportunities, and we will work to capitalize on those in the running of this year's course online.
-I have strived to provide you with an engaging and an as-accessible-as-possible complete-it-at-home-in-your-PJs Psych101-005 experience.
+However, with many challenges come many opportunities, and we will work to make the most of those in the running of this year's course online.
+I have strived to provide you with an engaging and an as-accessible-as-possible complete-it-at-home-in-your-pajamas Psych101-V02 experience.
 Here's what this course has in store for you:

-Q: Will I need to attend the course in real time, i.e. 12pm PST?
+Q: Will I need to attend the course in real time, i.e. 4:30-6pm PST?

-- A: UPDATE: I will do my lectures live.
-I hope you can attend, but it's ok if you cannot. - For any lectures you cannot attend, you will have 24hrs to watch the lecture video and complete the corresponding activities for participation points (not correctness, unless otherwise specified!). - Don't worry if you are unable to "attend" a lecture in the 24hr time.
+A A: UPDATE: I will do my lectures live.
+Yay!
+I hope you can attend, but it's ok if you cannot.

+- For any lectures you cannot attend, you will have 24hrs to watch the lecture video and complete the corresponding activities for participation points (not correctness, unless otherwise specified!). - Don't worry if you are unable to "attend" a lecture in the 24hr time.
 There will be ~32 content lectures, and I will allow some leeway so you can still get full participation points even if you miss "attendance" at a few lectures. - You should aim to complete each recorded lecture with at least one other person from your Learning Community (see below).
 There will be some activities for which this will be necessary to get your engagement point for the day.